Download a printable version of this information »

-Audit Declaration is not allowed in any closed course, nor is any audit option permitted in any of the following course categories: computer and computer-based courses, applied art (AART), applied music (MUAP), photography, graphics (COGR), honors courses (HONS), studio courses, physical education courses, museum professions courses, writing courses, independent study and research courses, off-campus courses, online courses and ESL classes.
+Audit Declaration is not allowed in any closed course, nor is any audit option permitted in any of the following course categories: computer and computer-based courses, applied art (AART and ADIM), applied music (MUAP), photography, graphics (COGR), honors courses (HONS), studio courses, physical education courses, museum professions courses, writing courses, independent study and research courses, off-campus courses, online courses, laboratory courses and ESL classes.
 This policy also applies to senior citizen auditors.
 Audit declaration is restricted to registration periods which immediately precede the start of the term and the ensuing add-drop period.
 You may not file an audit declaration during preregistration.

 Audit courses may be dropped within the standard add-drop period.
-In this case, tuition will be refunded/credited; the University fee is not refundable and must be paid in full.
-There is no refund when students withdraw from an audited course; audit tuition charges and fees must be paid in full.
+In this case, students will not be charged for the course; the University fee is not refundable and must be paid in full.
+There is no refund when students withdraw from an audited course; tuition and fees must be paid in full.

 The completed Audit Declaration form must be submitted to the Registrar’s Office at the time of registration with the signed grid sheet.
 This audit request is valid at the time of current registration; it is not retroactive and cannot be changed to credit status.

-Electronic bills (eBills) will be available on Banner Self-Service in July; printed bills are no longer mailed, so you must review your account online.
-Students will receive an email from the Bursar’s Office; this email will direct them to view their account online and will provide billing and payment information.
-Fall 2014 payment is due on August 2, 2014.
+Electronic bills (eBills) will be available on Banner Self-Service in early December; printed bills are no longer mailed, so you must review your account online.
+Students will receive an email from the Bursar’s Office; it will direct them to view their account online and will provide billing and payment information.
+Spring 2015 payment is due on December 22, 2014.

-Students who register after the April registration period should view their bills on-line and submit payment immediately.
-The University reserves the right to require prior payment for any late registrations.
+Students who register after the November registration period should view their bills on-line and submit payment immediately.
+The University reserves the right to require advance payment for any late registrations.

-Payment must be received by August 2, 2014 for pre-registered students to avoid assessment of a late fee.
-Other students must review their charges on-line and submit payment immediately.
-Late payments are subject to a $250. late fee.
-Students are responsible for any collection costs incurred to settle their account.
+Payment must be received by December 22, 2014 for pre-registered students to avoid assessment of a late fee.
+These students must review their charges on-line and submit payment immediately.
+Late payments are subject to a $250 late fee.

-All approved financial aid will be printed on the bill and deducted from the total due.
+All approved financial aid will be posted to students’ accounts online.
 If an award does not appear, contact Student Financial Services in Bayley Hall and/or the source of the award(s) to determine how to document your financial aid.
-No undocumented awards may be deducted from your bill.
+No undocumented awards may be deducted from your bill

 - Veteran’s Benefits: Students eligible for VA educational benefits should consult Student Financial Services in Bayley Hall to be certified for payments.